jlbazan/SMSNobit-regression-model/README.md

 3. Note that for default are consided the following MCMC values: niter=3000, nburnin=1000, nthin=2.
 If want to reproduce results on Section 4.1 modify to MCMC values on the paper.

+## License

+This repository is licensed under a custom **Personal Use License (2025)**.
+© 2025 Jorge L. Bazán, Victor H. Lachos, and Alex de la Cruz Huayanay.

+- Personal use only
+- Redistribution and commercial use are prohibited
+- No modification of the code is allowed
+- Citation required if used in publications

+See the [LICENSE](./LICENSE) file for full terms.

 # How to cite this repository

 To cite this repository, please use the following reference: